canonical/sphinx-docs-starter-pack/docs/reference/github-workflows.rst

 .. versionadded:: 1.2.0

 The starter pack includes a GitHub action to identify when page URLs have been removed.
-This includes moving pages to another path, or removing them completely.
+This flags pages that have moved or been removed entirely.

-This does not cover higher-level changes to URL paths, such as changing the RTD project name, or language and versioning structure provided by RTD.
+This does not cover higher-level changes to URL paths, such as changes to the project name or URL slug pattern on RTD.

-This check is available to ensure that redirects are implemented when pages are moved, or appropriate information can be provided when anything is removed.
+This check ensures that redirects are implemented when pages are moved or appropriate information is provided when something is removed.